Share this post on:

 ENTJ MBTI Personality Type

-INTP and ENTP Perceiving MBTI Types are Rational with Extraverted Intuition and Introverted Thinking as the first Dominant or second Auxiliary Function.
+INTP and ENTP Perceiving MBTI Types are Rational, with Extraverted Intuition and Introverted Thinking as the first dominant or second auxiliary Functions.

 INTP MBTI Personality Type